Geeksltd/Olive/docs/Api/ApiClient.md

    * Successful? update the cache file, and return the response.
    * Failed?
 Throw the exception.

-The cache file will still be updated (in case you want to invoke the same Api with a different cache policy in the future).
+Note: The cache file will still be updated (in case you want to invoke the same Api with a different cache policy in the future).

 ## Error handling